Anglican ministry

 The Anglican ministry is both the leadership and agency of Christian service in the Anglican Communion.
-"Ministry" commonly refers to the office of ordained clergy: the threefold order of bishops, priests and deacons.
-More accurately, Anglican ministry includes many laypeople who devote themselves to the ministry of the church, either individually or in lower/assisting offices such as lector, acolyte, sub-deacon, Eucharistic minister, cantor, musicians, parish secretary or assistant, warden, vestry member, etc. Ultimately, all baptized members of the church are considered to partake in the ministry of the Body of Christ.
+Ministry commonly refers to the office of ordained clergy: the threefold order of bishops, priests and deacons.
+Anglican ministry includes many laypeople who devote themselves to the ministry of the church, either individually or in lower/assisting offices such as lector, acolyte, sub-deacon, Eucharistic minister, cantor, musicians, parish secretary or assistant, warden, vestry member, etc. Ultimately, all baptised members of the church are considered to partake in the ministry of the Body of Christ.